Your browser version is no longer supported, so you may experience issues while using this site.

 Short-term rental properties

-Business activities not covered by AAMI insurance include short-term rentals, holiday letting or house sharing arrangements (including online booking arrangements such as Airbnb or Stayz).
+Business activities not covered by AAMI Landlord Insurance include short-term rentals, holiday letting or house sharing arrangements including online booking arrangements such as Airbnb or Stayz.

-In these instances, it may be useful to consider short-term rental insurance, or the host protection insurance if offered by online booking service providers.
+In these instances, it may be useful to consider short-term rental insurance, or the host protection insurance, if offered by online booking service providers.